Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/contacts-values-attach.md

     If the Value has a unique code (or no code) it will be attached to the Contact by setting the `contactId` on the Value.

     If the Value has a generic code it will be copied.
 The new Value will have an `id` that is a hash of the original Value `id` and the Contact `id`.
-The original Value will have `uses` decremented by 1 if `uses` is not null.
+The original Value will have `usesRemaining` decremented by 1 if `usesRemaining` is not null.

     + Attributes (Value)